Ozias Leduc: Recognition

 On May 20, 1988, Canada Post issued 'The Young Reader, Ozias Leduc, 1894' in the Masterpieces of Canadian art series.
-The stamp was designed by Pierre-Yves Pelletier based on a painting "The Young Student" (1894) by Ozias Leduc in the National Gallery of Canada, Ottawa, Ontario.
+The stamp was designed by Pierre-Yves Pelletier based on a painting The Young Student (1894) by Ozias Leduc in the National Gallery of Canada, Ottawa, Ontario.
 The painting shows the Ozias Leduc's younger brother, concentrating on a picture book, pencil in hand.
 The 50¢ stamps are perforated 13 X 13.5 and were printed by British American Bank Note Company.

 Leduc was named a National Historic Person on January 12, 2018.
+There are streets named after him in Shawinigan-Sud and Drummondville, a park in Lévis and a secondary school in Mont-Saint-Hilaire.